Capitol Theatre (Wheeling, West Virginia): Restoration

 In early 2009, after the 81-year-old, 2,400-seat theater had been closed for nearly two years, a group of local organizations partnered together and purchased the theater from concert promoter Live Nation for $615,000.
-Initially, the Ohio Valley Area Development Corporation will take title of the property.
+Initially, the Ohio Valley Area Development Corporation will take the title of the property.
 The coalition of local groups, which includes the Wheeling-Ohio County Convention and Visitors Bureau, Wheeling National Heritage Area Corporation, Regional Economic Development Partnership and the City of Wheeling, has undertaken to raise $8 million to restore the building, which is seen as a central piece of revitalizing the downtown entertainment district.
 The Greater Wheeling Sports and Entertainment Authority, which now operates the theater, has seen tremendous success in its first year of operation.
 Numerous shows have played to sold-out crowds over its first eight months since its re-opening.
 By the end of 2010, theater will offer new expanded concessions and lounge area (mid-May 2010), new larger handicap-accessible restrooms (mid-May 2010) an elevator, and a remodeled ballroom.
 The newly remodeled ballroom will be easily accessible by the new elevator and will be open before many events as a restaurant.
 This area will also be available for rentals for receptions.
-This area may also feature smaller concerts, dances, and comedy acts.In June of 2019,the theatre's mortgage through Community Bank was retired.
+This area may also feature smaller concerts, dances, and comedy acts.
+In June 2019, the theatre's mortgage through Community Bank was retired.
 The Wheeling/Ohio County Convention and Visitors Bureau under the direction of Frank O'Brien satisfied loans for the theatre's purchase and safety upgrades.
 The CVB is the sole owner of the theatre and has an operating agreement with the city's of Wheeling's Sports and Entertainment Authority.
 An average of 52-thousand patrons attend concerts, shows and special community activities each year at the historic theatre generating an estimated positive economic impact between $3 and $5-million per year.